The Gospel According to Mark:

 wondering how to pronounce some of these words?

 The following link is to a reading from the New International Version (NIV) Bible.
-To listen, open the link and click on the audio icon above the printed text.
-Although not taken from the translations used in our study materials, the NIV reading provides an audio guide to pronunciation of words in this lesson’s primary biblical text.
-A close online version of the translation of the Bible used in Catholic liturgy in the United States as well as an audio guide for daily Mass readings for the current month can be found on the website of the United States Conference of Catholic Bishops (USCCB).
+To listen, open the link and click on the loudspeaker icon above the printed text.
+Although not taken from translations used in our study materials, the NIV reading provides an audio guide to pronunciation of many words in this lesson’s primary biblical text.
+A close online version of the translation of the Bible used in Catholic liturgy in the United States and an audio guide for daily Mass readings for the current month can be found on the website of the United States Conference of Catholic Bishops (USCCB).

 the Gospel According to Mark 14:1–31 (NIV)